openstack/nova/doc/source/api_plugins.rst

         #   update -> PUT
         #   create -> POST
         #   show -> GET
-        # If a method is not definied a request to it will be a 404 response
+        # If a method is not defined a request to it will be a 404 response

         # It is also possible to define support for further responses
         # See `servers.py <http://git.openstack.org/cgit/openstack/nova/tree/nova/nova/api/openstack/compute/servers.py>`_.